 The OSHC contact number is 9682 4565.
 Camp Australia 8851 4160.

 If your child is absent, it is important to notify the school either via a phone call or written note.
 Phone messages and notes are kept as an official school record.
-Similarly, should it be necessary to collect your child before 3.30pm, you are required to fill out an ‘early departure slip’ which must be lodged either at the office or with the classroom teacher.
+Similarly, should it be necessary to collect your child before 3.30pm, you are required to fill out an ‘early departure slip’ which must be lodged either at the office.
 Again, this is kept as an official record of time spent at school.
 Repeated lateness will be followed up via contact with the family.
 Under new legislation since 2014, parents can be fined when there are unexplained absences.
+As soon as practicable after the roll is taken and reported absences are finalised, an SMS notification will go out to parents of children who are absent at the time the roll is taken, to notify them that their child is absent without reason.

 It is vital that Student Information details are kept current.
 For your child’s safety, please notify the school of any alteration to address, phone numbers, emergency contacts and medical conditions.